 The temple, opened in 1927, sits on a prominent site on Main Street in downtown Mesa and has become a local landmark.

 The practice of building temples goes back to the Old and New Testaments in the Bible.
-The Mesa Arizona Temple is one of 168+ modern temples built by The Church of Jesus Christ of Latter-day Saints.
+The Mesa Arizona Temple is one of nearly 200 modern temples built by The Church of Jesus Christ of Latter-day Saints.

-Only members of the Church of Jesus Christ of Latter-day Saints with an active temple recommend are allowed to enter the inside of the Mesa Arizona Temple.
+Only members of The Church of Jesus Christ of Latter-day Saints with an active temple recommend are allowed to enter the inside of a temple.

-Anyone, regardless of religion, is welcome to visit the temple grounds, attend worship services in the chapel, research in the FamilySearch Library, tour the Visitors’ Center, and use the other facilities.
+Anyone, regardless of religion, is welcome to visit the temple grounds, attend worship services in a nearby chapel, research in the FamilySearch Center, tour the Visitors’ Center, or enjoy the many community events hosted throughout the year.

 Place of Peace & Learning